mapr-demos/flightdelayhol/readme.txt

 use userid: mapr and password: mapr.

-For VMWare use:  $ scp  nameoffile.jar  mapr@ipaddress:/home/mapr/.
+For VMWare use:  $ scp  nameoffile.jar  mapr@ipaddress:/mapr/demo.mapr.com/user/mapr/.

-For Virtualbox use:  $ scp -P 2222 target/*.jar  mapr@127.0.0.1:/home/mapr/.
+For Virtualbox use:  $ scp -P 2222 target/*.jar  mapr@127.0.0.1:/mapr/demo.mapr.com/user/mapr/.

-this will put the jar file into the mapr user home directory:
+this will put the jar file into the directory:
-/home/mapr/
+/user/mapr

 _____________________________________________________________________

 Step 5:

- To run the application code for Chapter 2 Datasets,  DataFrames and Spark SQL
+ To run the application code for Datasets,  DataFrames and Spark SQL

 From the Sandbox command line :

-/opt/mapr/spark/spark-2.2.1/bin/spark-submit --class dataset.Flight --master local[2]  mapr-spark-flightdelay-1.0.jar
+/opt/mapr/spark/spark-2.3.1/bin/spark-submit --class dataset.Flight --master local[2]  mapr-spark-flightdelay-1.0.jar

 This will read  from the file "/mapr/demo.mapr.com/data/flights20170102.json"